gbouras13/plassembler/README.md

 pip3 install git+https://github.com/rrwick/Unicycler.git
 ```

+**MacOS**

-For MacOSX environments, the current conda installation method will only install the latest available bioconda Unicycler version of v0.4.8. plassembler should still run without any issue and provide a satisfactory assembly.
+For MacOS environments, the current conda installation method will only install the latest available bioconda Unicycler version of v0.4.8. plassembler should still run without any issue and provide a satisfactory assembly, but you will be warned of this when you run plassembler.

-However, Ryan Wick (author of Unicycler) suggests that v0.5.0 should be used, as v0.4.8 is not compatible with the latest versions of spades (see [here](https://github.com/rrwick/Unicycler/releases/tag/v0.5.0) ).
-This will require manual installation.
+Ryan Wick (the author of Unicycler) suggests that v0.5.0 should be used, as v0.4.8 is not compatible with the latest versions of spades (see [here](https://github.com/rrwick/Unicycler/releases/tag/v0.5.0) ).
+This will require another installation step on MacOS.

-To install Unicycler v0.5.0, please see the Installation section of [Unicycler](https://github.com/rrwick/Unicycler#installation).
-In particular, it is recommended that you install plassembler with Unicycler from github as follows:
+To install Unicycler v0.5.0, it is recommended that you install Unicycler from github after installing Plassembler follows:

 ```
 conda create -n plassemblerENV